-You were contacted by AgWIP because your address is associated with a water use permit in either eastern Colorado or Georgia.
+You were contacted by AgWIP because your address is associated with a water use permit in either eastern Colorado or Kansas.

-Why is AgWIP focusing on Colorado and Georgia?
+Why is AgWIP focusing on Colorado and Kansas?

 Both states have many farmers with metered agricultural withdrawals.
 In addition, researchers in the two states have been collaborating on water management, a collaboration that makes the program possible.

 Water right and well numbers were matched to addresses based on state records.
 We provided information for meters that reported water use greater than at least 5 percent of users in their Groundwater Management District (Colorado) or county (Kansas).
 For addresses that had more than three meters attributed to them, we selected the three meters that recently have used the most water.
 Space constraints of the mailing prevent us from providing information on more than three meters.
 We assumed that meters that used the most water are the most relevant ones for your operation.